krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 all based on a small, uniform set of underlying concepts rooted in a [mathematically precise](./presence_calculus_foundations.html) primitive called _presence_.

-### Why should I care?

-First and foremost, the presence calculus is not a modeling framework, a measurement system, or a methodology.
+The presence calculus is not a modeling framework, a measurement system, or a methodology.
 It is a mathematical and analytical *substrate*—a foundation on which such frameworks or methodologies can be constructed.